fossabot/gmaps-pattern-recognition/README.md

-# projet BMP GoogleMaps
+# project BMP GoogleMaps
 It is a tool for interpreting maps from Google Maps for the visually impaired, developed in C. The maps processed are from a search of hotels near a point of interest.
 The card interpretation tool will identify the various elements (hotels, points of interest and public transport), situate them in relation to each other and develop a voice message describing the situation.

 ## Update
-Dernière mise à jour : 2016-01-15
+Last update : 2016-01-15

 ## Licence